 -D flag of

-For example, you can change the compilers with environment variables by issuing these commands before launching cmake:
+For example, you can change the compilers by issuing these commands to set some environment variables before launching cmake:

 The same can be done by passing